- Location: Indiana

 See below for more specific information and application requirements.

-You can apply online for a replacement Indiana driver’s license, permit, or ID two times before you are required to visit the BMV office.
+You can apply online for a replacement Indiana driver’s license, permit, or ID 2 times before you are required to visit the BMV office.
 However, in order to apply online initially, you need to meet certain requirements.

 To apply online for a replacement driver’s license, you must: